 - enrolled in the graduate Arts Management program prior to registration.

-- enrolled or actively participating in one of the following DPA ensembles during the intended semester of private study: AU Symphony Orchestra, AU Chorus, Chamber Ensembles, Chamber Singers, Gospel Choir, Jazz Ensemble, or Pep Band.
+- enrolled or actively participating in one of the following DPA ensembles during the intended semester of private study: AU Symphony Orchestra, AU Chorus, Chamber Ensembles, Chamber Singers, Gospel Choir, Jazz Ensemble, Pep Band, Wind Ensemble, or Workshop.

 - will be actively involved in a DPA mainstage production which requires vocal or instrumental performance during the intended semester of private study.